Amshuman000/Connect-Four-Game---By-Amshuman/README.md

 FUNCTIONS USED<br />
 •	void scoreboard(char[],char[],int,int)
- To display the final score of the players.<br /
+ To display the final score of the players.

 •	void dispfile(void)
 To display the data file contents<br /><br />